KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started.md

 }
 ```

-Since services are lazy and resolved when they're used for the first time, you should set up any custom services as early as possible.
+Since services are lazy and resolved when they're used for the first time, you should set up any custom services as early as possible, to ensure that the dependency graph is properly resolved.

 ## Going further

-You should now have a basic understanding of how to set up KeyboardKit and KeyboardKit Pro, and how to use and customize the shared state and services.

-For more information and examples, see the various articles and take a look at the demo apps.
+You should now have a basic understanding of how to set up KeyboardKit and KeyboardKit Pro.
+For more information & examples, see the various articles and take a look at the demo app.